Sava Urošević: Biography

-He graduated from the Natural Sciences and Mathematics Department of the Grandes écoles in 1884 in Belgrade, and then from 1885 to 1888, he studied at the Sorbonne in Paris.
+He graduated from the Natural Sciences and Mathematics Department of the Velika škola in 1884 in Belgrade, and then from 1885 to 1888, he studied at the Sorbonne in Paris.
 From 1889 he was an associate professor and then professor of mineralogy and petrography at the University of Belgrade, where he taught until 1928.

 He was elected a member of the Royal Serbian Academy of Sciences in 1909.
 He left a large number of scientific papers, mostly published in SANU and Geological Annals of the Balkan Peninsula, as well as a large number of professional papers in the National Geological Society of Serbia.
 The largest number of papers refers to the study of the terrain of crystalline shales, granites and contact-metamorphic phenomena in Serbia.
 In addition to university textbooks in mineralogy, he wrote the popular scientific book Precious Metals and Precious Stones (SKZ, Poučnik II, 1925).

 He was married to Cleopatra, the daughter of politician Nikola Hristić.